Masculinizing hormone therapy: Injected

 "Depot" drug formulations are created by mixing a substance with the drug that slows its release and prolongs the action of the drug.
 The two primarily used forms in the United States are the testosterone esters testosterone cypionate (Depo-Testosterone) and testosterone enanthate (Delatestryl or Xyosted) which are almost interchangeable.
 Testosterone enanthate is purported to be slightly better with respect to even testosterone release, but this is probably more of a concern for bodybuilders who use the drugs at higher doses (250–1000 mg/week) than the replacement doses used by transgender men (50–100 mg/week).
 These testosterone esters are mixed with different oils, so some individuals may tolerate one better than the other.
 Testosterone enanthate costs more than testosterone cypionate and is more typically the one prescribed for hypogonadal males in the US.
 Testosterone cypionate is more popular in the US than elsewhere (especially amongst bodybuilders).
 Other formulations exist but are more difficult to come by in the US.
 A formulation of injected testosterone available in Europe and the US, testosterone undecanoate (Nebido, Aveed) provides significantly improved testosterone delivery with far less variation outside the eugonadal range than other formulations with injections required only four times yearly.
 However, each quarterly dose requires an injection of 4 mL of oil which may require multiple simultaneous injections.
 Testosterone undecanoate is also much more expensive as it is still under patent protection.
 Testosterone propionate is another testosterone ester that is widely available, including in the US, Canada, and Europe, but it is very short-acting compared to the other testosterone esters and must be administered once every 2 or 3 days, and for this reason, is rarely used.

 The adverse side effects of injected testosterone esters are generally associated with high peak levels in the first few days after an injection.
 Some side effects may be ameliorated by using a shorter dosing interval (weekly or every ten days instead of twice monthly with testosterone enanthate or testosterone cypionate).
 100 mg weekly gives a much lower peak level of testosterone than does 200 mg every two weeks, while still maintaining the same total dose of androgen.
 This benefit must be weighed against the discomfort and inconvenience of doubling the number of injections.

 Injectable forms of testosterone can cause a lung problem called pulmonary oil microembolism (POME).
 Symptoms of POME include cough, shortness of breath, tightening of the throat, chest pain, sweating, dizziness, and fainting.
 A postmarketing analysis by the manufacturer of Aveed (testosterone undeconate injection) found that POME occurred at a rate of less than 1% per injection per year for Aveed.

 Injected testosterone esters should be started at a low dose and titrated upwards based on trough levels (blood levels drawn just before your next shot).
 A trough level of 500 ng/dL is sought.
 (Normal range for a cisgender man is 290 to 900 ng/dL).

-Testosterone cypionate, a medication used in masculinizing hormone therapy.